-

 8.1 What is the energy density of the Tesla 4680 cell in Wh/kg?

-The Tesla 4680 battery cell achieves a gravimetric energy density of 241 Wh/kg and a volumetric energy density of 643.3 Wh/L. This high energy density is primarily due to its NCM811 cathode chemistry and optimized tabless cylindrical design.
+The Tesla 4680 battery cell achieves a gravimetric energy density of 241 Wh/kg and a volumetric energy density of 643.3 Wh/L. This high energy density is primarily attributable to its NCM811 cathode chemistry and the optimized tabless cylindrical design that minimizes inactive material mass and reduces internal resistance.

 8.2 How does the BYD Blade battery energy density compare to Tesla’s 4680?